 The MRC-Asthma UK Centre in Allergic Mechanisms of Asthma is a partnership between the Medical Research Council, Asthma UK, Imperial College London, King’s College London and partner NHS Trusts to advance our understanding of the pathogenesis of asthma.
 This provides an outstanding opportunity for high-calibre PhD students to train in areas of basic and clinical science that have direct relevance to the development of novel approaches for the prevention and treatment of asthma.

-Applications are now invited for PhD studentships (1yr plus 3-yr) to start in October 2016.
-In their first year, successful students will undertake a 1 year MRes in Biomedical Research at Imperial College London, including two 6-month laboratory based research projects.
-There is also the opportunity to do an MRes in Molecular Biophysics at Kings.
+Applications are now invited for PhD studentships (1yr plus 3-yr) to start in October 2017.
+In their first year, successful students will undertake either a 1 year full-time MRes in Biomedical Research at Imperial College London, including two 6-month laboratory based research projects.
 Following the successful completion of the first year, students will be able to choose from a broad range of PhD projects based at Imperial College London or King’s College London covering the various interests of the centre, examples of some of the projects offered are listed below:

 Advertised studentships are predominantly restricted to home or EU candidates based on the nature of the funding.
 Students from outside the EU area would be required to pay substantially higher tuition fees that would not be covered by these studentship awards.